grpc/proposal/L127-cpp-spiffe-root-provider.md

 ```

 ### Other Providers
 This proposal _only_ aims to support file-based SPIFFE Bundle Maps via the file watcher providers.
-The `StaticDataCertificateProvider` structure is left as future work - we do not want to expose our internal SPIFFE utilities.
+The `StaticDataCertificateProvider` structure is left as future work.
+This will involve broadening the API surface to expose a type for the SPIFFE bundle map.